DNSCond/Datetime-local/Readme.md

 console.log(time.toTimezone('Asia/Tokyo').toString());
 // change the timezone to UTC and return its time console.log(time.toTimezone('UTC').toString());
-// Asia/Tokyo, the time specified but as an html insertable console.log(time.toTimezone('Asia/Tokyo').toHTMLString());
+// Asia/Tokyo, the time specified but as a html insertable console.log(time.toTimezone('Asia/Tokyo').toHTMLString());
-// UTC, the time specified but as an html insertable console.log(time.toTimezone('UTC').toHTMLString());
+// UTC, the time specified but as a html insertable console.log(time.toTimezone('UTC').toHTMLString());
 // an random timezone
 console.log(time.toTimezone('America/Anchorage').toLocaleString());